Every Consulting Firm Needs a Discovery Service

 - The roadmap is the proposal: The discovery roadmap is the consulting leaders' expert guide to developing the proposal (all the problem and resolution components are in the roadmap, right?).

 - Roadmap ownership: It's important that consulting leaders ensure that the client owns the roadmap implementation.
 Of course, the consulting firm is there to guide and support the implementation, but the client remains accountable for the ultimate success.
 I've always guided my clients to become self-sufficient one day.
 Even if that feels counter-intuitive for a consulting firm, clients ultimately will need to move on and adopt the changes.
-Giving self-sufficiency guidance is a big trust-builder, you bet!
+Giving self-sufficiency guidance is a big trust-builder!

 Step 4: The long tail, the advisory retainer, the client’s ‘peace of mind’